-- Myasthenia Gravis (weak muscles making it hard to swallow/chew/open eyes).
+- Myasthenia gravis (weak muscles making it hard to swallow, chew or open eyes).

 Pernicious Anemia Symptoms In Children

-Although Pernicious Anemia normally strikes at older ages, there’s a rare congenital form of PA where babies are born without the ability to produce Intrinsic Factor.
-The signs are usually clear — and as early as a few months into the baby’s life — and include:
+Although PA normally strikes at older ages, there’s a rare congenital form of it where babies are born being unable to produce intrinsic factor.
+Normally the signs are clear, and as early as a few months into the baby’s life.
+Those signs include:

 - General sense of weakness.

 - Pale complexion.

 - Rapid heartbeat.

 Remember, the cause of pernicious anemia is the body being unable to absorb B12 through the stomach.
 As a result, your symptoms will get more and more severe until you start injecting to correct the B12 deficiency.
 If caught early, symptoms may disappear.
 But most patients are diagnosed late, and symptoms tend to persist to some degree.